Quantitative statistical stability for the equilibrium states of piecewise partially hyperbolic maps: Preliminary Results

-\end{definition}Since the constant $\zeta$ is fixed, from now on we denote and observe that $||\cdot ||_{W}$ defines a norm on the vector space of signed measures defined on a compact metric space.
-It is worth to remark that this norm is equivalent to the dual of the $\zeta$-H\"older norm.
+and observe that $||\cdot ||_{W}$ defines a norm on the vector space of signed measures defined on a compact metric space.
+It is worth remarking that this norm is equivalent to the standard norm of the dual space of $\zeta$-H\"older functions.